SherG/skeleventy2/site/blog/food-shortages.md

 Farmers of course are always responding to price signals.
 The problem with the sentence is:
 1) War-based food shortages are afflicting other countries - not the U.S.
-2) The White House's chief economist did not say that that US would face shortages - she said the opposite
+2) The White House's chief economist did not say that that US would face shortages - she said the opposite.
 3) And she did not say that farmers would grow more wheat to avert domestic shortages.

 The Bloomberg story is based on a <a href="https://youtu.be/MAhOURpjBHY?t=923" target="blank">press conference</a> that featured economist Celia Rouse.
 During the press conference she made clear that higher energy and fertilizer prices are expected to increase food prices in the U.S., but, "we don't expect a shortage here because we are net exporters."